Last Updated on March 10, 2021 by Gaia Zol

 Doing your laundry… and making coffee

-More than eighty years ago, in 1933, Alfonso Bialetti was –we can imagine – lovingly observing his wife doing laundry using the lisciveuse, a large cauldron with a tube running in the middle, the upmost part of which was perforated.
-The lisciveuse was put on the fire filled with water, lye (used to do laundry in those years) and your dirty socks, and when the water boiled it rose through the tube and helped enhancing the cleaning power of lye.
-Fascinating procedure, or so Alfonso Bialetti thought, so much so he saw it could be easily applied to another absolutely essential activity in the Italian kitchen: making coffee.
+More than eighty years ago, in 1933, Alfonso Bialetti was observing his wife doing laundry.
+She was using the lisciveuse, a large cauldron with a tube running in the middle, the upmost part of which was perforated.
+The lisciveuse was put on the fire filled with water, lye, and dirty socks.
+When the water boiled, it rose through the tub, which helped the cleaning power of lye.
+Fascinating procedure, Alfonso Bialetti thought.
+So much so he saw it could be easily applied to another absolutely essential activity in the Italian kitchen: making coffee.

-More importantly for Bialetti, Carosello was the perfect platform for the Omino coi Baffi and its Moka Express: he became an icon and the Moka Express… too.
+He even became an animated character thanks to show Carosello.
+The show was the perfect platform for the Omino coi Baffi and the Moka Express.
+Soon, the little man became an icon and so did the moka.
 By the time Carosello ended its run in 1977, every Italian had a Bialetti in the kitchen.
-Imitations started sprouting around, but nothing was as reliable as the original.

 Since then, the company has conquered the international market, too, and has widened considerably the typology and number of its products, yet always maintaining its prototypical octagonal shape: the Dama model is characterized by a more elegant silhouette, Brikka has been ideated to make a creamier coffee, similar to that you could get “al bar,” Mukka Express, designed by Alfonso Giannoni, can make cappuccino, too, and is decorated with a cow pattern (mucca in Italian means cow and its name plays with the spelling similarities between “mucca” and “moka”).
 Moka Express is also available today in a plethora of colors and decorations, because we Italians are a trendy bunch and we like to show it in kitchen, too.